Who can help if I have advanced cancer?

-If you have troublesome symptoms or need additional support, your doctor or nurse may refer you to a hospice or palliative care (symptom control) unit in a hospital.
+If you have troublesome symptoms you may need additional support.
+Your doctor or nurse may refer you to a hospice or palliative care (symptom control) unit in a hospital.

 What is a hospice?

-Hospices are places that specialise in symptom control and the care of people who need help towards the end of their lives.
-Some are set up as part of the health service and others are funded by a charity.
+Hospices specialise in symptom control.
+They also care for people who need help towards the end of their lives.
+Some hospices are set up as part of the health service and others are funded by a charity.
 They do not give long-term care.
 Hospice care is always free.
-Sometimes there may be a waiting list, but this is not usually longer than a few weeks.
+Sometimes there may be a waiting list, but this isn’t usually longer than a few weeks.

 Services offered by hospices

-Hospices can offer a variety of services in addition to symptom control, such as physiotherapy, complementary therapies, counselling, spiritual care and bereavement support.
+Hospices can offer a variety of services in addition to symptom control.
+These include physiotherapy, complementary therapies, counselling, spiritual care and bereavement support.

 Most hospices have day centres, where people can go for one or two days a week.
-They often also have home care teams of nurses from the hospice who visit people in their own homes.
+They often also have home care teams of nurses, who visit people in their own homes.
 Sometimes people go into hospices for short stays of a few days.
 This may be to get their symptoms under control or to give them a change of scene (respite care) and give their carers a break.

 Hospices are often purpose-built and are designed to be attractive and comfortable.
-They are smaller and quieter than hospitals and work at a gentler pace.
+They’re smaller and quieter than hospitals and work at a gentler pace.
 Many have kitchens, sitting rooms and accommodation for relatives.
 They also organise a variety of activities for people who are well enough to take part.

-You can find out more about your local hospice from your GP or by contacting Help the Hospices.
+You can find out more about your local hospice from your GP, or by contacting Help the Hospices (helpthehospices.org.uk).
 If you aren’t sure whether hospice care is right for you, you can ask to visit first.
-Staff know that people often need to see the hospice for themselves before making a decision, and will be happy to show you around and answer your questions.
+Staff know that people often need to see the hospice before making a decision.
+They will be happy to show you around and answer your questions.

-A residential home or private nursing home can be an alternative source of accommodation.
+A residential home or private nursing home is another option for somewhere to stay.
 They may offer short-stay or respite care, but usually also offer long-stay care.
 Your GP, district nurse or social worker can arrange this for you.

-A fee is charged at private nursing homes and residential homes.
-You may be able to get free care if you are eligible, following an assessment by a social worker or care manager.
+Private nursing homes and residential homes charge a fee.
+You may be able to get free care if you’re eligible, following an assessment by a social worker or care manager.
 Availability of care varies from area to area and can take a while to organise.